-Radon remediation cost depends on the methods employed and may vary from contractor to contractor.
+Radon remediation cost is dependent upon multiple factors and may vary from contractor to contractor.
 Effective radon remediation requires technical knowledge, years of experience and technical skills.
-It is important to make an informed decision when considering a radon reduction contractor is vital.
+Making an informed decision when considering a radon reduction contractor is vital.
 Check for certification on a state or national level and look for reviews or ask for references.
 The specialists at Radon-Rid, LLC are certified by the Pennsylvania Department of Environmental Protection.

 Radon Remediation Solutions – Prevention and Removal

-The radioactive gas known as radon is found in the soil enters the indoors through the differential between the low air pressure in the house and the high air pressure in the soil.
-This divides radon reduction into two categories:
+The radioactive gas known as radon is found in the soil and enters the home’s interior through the differential between air pressures: the low air pressure in the house and the high air pressure in the soil.
+Thus, reduction of high radon levels has two aspects:

 - The prevention of entry of radon gas into the home (most effective)

-- The attempt to remove the radon gas once entered the home
+- The removal of radon gas already present in the home

-Your home’s construction affects overall radon remediation cost and the system for a solution.
+As mentioned, your home’s construction affects overall radon remediation cost and the system chosen as a solution.
 During the first visit, we assess the best system strategy according to your home.
-The most common method of radon remediation is sub-slab depressurization, the other less common is sub-membrane ventilation.
+The most common method of radon remediation is sub-slab depressurization, the other less common method is sub-membrane ventilation.

-Sub-Slab Depressurization (or Sub-Slab Suction) is a radon remediation method that removes radon-laden air from beneath the foundation and vents the radon gas outside the home by installing a fan inserting a pipe through the foundation into the aggregate below.
+Sub-Slab Depressurization (or Sub-Slab Suction) is a radon remediation method that removes radon-laden air from beneath the foundation and vents the radon gas outside the home.
+This method works by installing a fan and inserting a pipe through the foundation into the aggregate below.
 The air can be vented to the outside of the house via an external set up or through an attic configuration.
-For a visual diagram of sub-slab depressurization, click on either the External orattic configuration.
+For a visual diagram of sub-slab depressurization, click on either the External or Attic configuration.

-Sub-Membrane Ventilation (or depressurization) is similar to sub-slab depressurization, but is most effective at removing radon in buildings with earth-floored crawlspaces or basements, and uses a plastic barrier over the soil as a collection cover.
+Sub-Membrane Ventilation (or depressurization) is similar to sub-slab depressurization, but is most effective at removing radon in buildings with earth-floored crawlspaces or basements, and uses a high-density polyethylene sheet barrier over the soil as a collection cover.
 A pipe or drain mat is inserted, along with a fan.
 The resulting “vacuum” allows the removal of the radon gas to the outdoors.
 For a visual diagram of sub-membrane ventilation, click on the Sub-Membrane configuration.

 Block Wall Suction

 Block Wall Suction is a depressurization technique used on homes with hollow foundation walls.
 This type of system prevents radon from reentering the home.
-Block wall suction uses a fan and ductwork to draw suction on the hollow interior cavities of a concrete block wall by keeping the air pressure within the block wall lower than the air pressure in the basement, working to draw radon gas from the soil to be removed before it can enter the basement.
+Block wall suction uses a fan and ductwork to draw suction on the hollow interior cavities of a concrete block wall.
+The method works by keeping the air pressure within the block wall lower than the air pressure in the basement, working to draw radon gas from the soil to be removed before it can enter the basement.
 For a visual diagram of block wall suction, click on the Block Wall Suction configuration.